 SP017AUV5YRM7HT3TSQXJF7FCCYXETAB276BQ6XY is a wallet address.

-How do I get help from a person?
+How do I get help with my wallet from a person?

 For questions or help regarding the Stacks token, you can contact us at firstname.lastname@example.org.